DO3 OPEN WATER 2021

 The entrance to the swim venue is off the B4086.
 Look for the signs directing you into the carpark.

-Upon arrival at the car park (2) please find a space (no payment is required) and make your way towards the welcome centre.
+Upon arrival at the car park (area 2 on the map) please find a space (no payment is required) and make your way towards the Welcome Centre.

 Toilets are available at the Welcome Centre.
 Please note there are only two toilets (one with disabled access), so they should not be used as changing rooms